nattsp/LanguageModelPresentation/TextPredictionNataliePhillips.md

 The models model is live and can be found at -
 <https://nattsapps.shinyapps.io/ShinyTextPrediction/>.

-I believe by using our own in-house language mode, we will be able to incorporate our industry specific terms and corporate language style across our comunications.
+I believe by using our own in-house language mode, we will be able to incorporate our industry specific terms and corporate language style across our communications.
 As often discussed communication with clients is a large part of our brand  we would like all our employees use a common style when communicating with our customers.

 <font size = "5px" >